SEP-TU-e-2024/euro-neurips-vrp-2022-quickstart/README.md

 ## Setup
 As this is a Python project, I recommend using a virtual environment, this guide assumes you are familiar with this process.
 The directory name `.venv` is added to the `.gitignore` file for this purpose.

+Before continuing, make sure that you have MakeTools (the `make` command) and g++ installed.
+If you don't already have this, this can be installed with `sudo apt install build-essential`.

 To build and install all dependencies (Python libaries and others), run `./install.sh`.
 This first installs the Python libraries, then builds HGS-VRPTW, the baseline solver.

 Note: to make it easy on yourself, don't try this on Windows.
 For Windows users, I recommend installing WSL: feel free to ask me (Teun) for help with that.